1. What is Radiation Dosimetry?

 Definition: Radiation dosimetry is the science of measuring and calculating the amount of radiation exposure that a person or object has received.
-This field plays a crucial role in a wide range of industries, including nuclear power, medical imaging, and radiation therapy.
+This field plays a vital role in a wide range of industries, including nuclear power, medical imaging, and radiation therapy.
 In this article, we will explore the basics of radiation dosimetry, including the units used to measure radiation exposure, the types of radiation and their properties, and the methods used to measure radiation.

-Introduction to Radiation Dosimetry
+2. Understanding Radiation Dosimetry

 Radiation dosimetry is the branch of science that deals with the measurement and calculation of the amount of radiation exposure received by an object or person.
 Additionally, radiation exposure can occur naturally.
 For example, in the case of cosmic radiation from outer space or from radioactive elements in the soil.
 It can also be artificial, as in the case of medical imaging or nuclear power generation.